Silvermere is a place where everyone is welcome and we pride ourselves on offering something to suit all tastes.

 Our practice facilities are second to none and provide an outlet for golfers of all abilities to come and improve their game.
 Our experienced team of PGA Professionals utilise the extensive facilities to help you refine your skills and make your golf enjoyable.

-The final string in the Silvermere bow is the famous Superstore, run by PGA Master Professional Doug McClelland.
-Offering a tremendous choice of the latest golf equipment from brands such as TaylorMade, Callaway, Ping and Nike plus clothing, leisurewear and the latest fashions.
+The final string in the Silvermere bow is the famous Superstore, established by PGA Master Professional Doug McClelland.
+Offering a tremendous choice of the latest golf equipment from brands such as TaylorMade, Callaway, Ping, Mizuno and many more, plus clothing, leisurewear and the latest fashions.
 Our incredible range of products and service means we are able to recommend something for everyone and maintain our position as one of the best Pro-Shops in the country.

 History of the Lake